ModderHangout/ESP32S3-Gamepad/README.md

 ---

-## 2. Clone the repository
+## 2. Download the latest release

 Download the latest release and unzip it.
-Then move the **tusb_hid** file into your project
+Then move the **tusb_hid** file into your project workspace

 ---